|Article types||Open Access||Submission|

 Authors are responsible for obtaining permission to publish any figures or illustrations that are protected by copyright, including figures published elsewhere and pictures taken by professional photographers.
 The journal cannot publish images downloaded from the internet without appropriate permission.

-Tables must be submitted as separate files, not embedded in the manuscript text.
+Tables must be embedded in the manuscript text.

 Tables should NOT be submitted as figures.